What is the Academic Resource Commons?

 What if what I really want is a quiet meeting with an expert one-on-one?

 We believe deeply in a highly social model of tutoring, where no one is the role either of expert nor of non-expert.
 We hope you’ll give it a shot.
 On the other hand, there will always be times, circumstances, and learners that make a one-on-one meeting the best option.
 Let us know.
-If your needs aren’t being met in the drop-in lab, it may be that a one-on-one appointment with a tutor, a session with a Writing Specialist, or another resource may be appropriate.
+If your needs aren’t being met in the drop-in lab, it may be that a one-on-one appointment with a tutor, a session with professional Writing Staff, or another resource may be appropriate.
 We’ll do our best to figure out an alternate arrangement.

 Why do I need to log in to use the space?

 There are three reasons.
 First, we want to know patterns of usage, so that we can respond accordingly (for example, if we know that lots of students are logging in for Economics tutoring at a time when we only have one tutor working, that information will allow us to move things around to work better for the students who need help).
 Second, we want to know if our services work, so that we know how to make improvements.
 Third, components of ARC programming are funded by grants, and we collect information on utilization of our services so that we can let funders know how we’re spending their money.

 Who are the peer tutors?